Shakeb100/TriviaAlarm/README.md

 - SwiftUI
 - Xcode

-Please note that while I am still planning on completing Trivia Alarm, development is currently on pause.
+Development is currently on pause.